jakubszalaty/findbus-pwa/README.md

 ## Description

-GraphQL Proxy for Zditm API with Angular 5 PWA.
+GraphQL Proxy for [Zditm API](https://www.zditm.szczecin.pl/) with Angular 5 PWA.

+It bases on data from ZDITM and shows position of buses which have GPS.
+Important!
+Some older buses haven't buildin GPS, so app won't show their positions.

 [Online version](https://findbus.webjs.eu)